JazzNetCodingTest/JavaTest/README.md

 # JavaTest
-Java Coding Test for the JazzNetworks Cloud Engineer Position for Premdaas
+Java Coding Test for the JazzNetworks Cloud Engineer Position for Premdass